edurso/edurso/README.md

 #### Recent Projects

-- Currentally, I am working on learning Object Detection with TensorFlow (see [this repo](https://github.com/edurso/tfod-wkspc)).
+- Currently, I am working on learning Object Detection with TensorFlow (see [this repo](https://github.com/edurso/tfod-wkspc)).
 - I have also been working on a codebase for FRC robots (see [lightning](https://github.com/frc-862/lightning)).
 - I have also worked on a ML classifier for the 2021 FRC skills challenge (see [this repo](https://github.com/frc-862/galactic-search-nb)).
   - The application developed to run inference on this model with a raspberry pi can be found [here](https://github.com/frc-862/mcqueen-vision).